Masterminds/sprig/README.md

 	  trigger the default.
 For structs, the default is never returned (there is no clear empty condition).
 For everything else, nil value triggers a default.

+### OS:

+  - env: Read an environment variable.
+  - expandenv: Expand all environment variables in a string.

 ### Reflection:

 	- typeOf: Takes an interface and returns a string representation of the type.